zertico/zertico/README.md

 Then you will have to redefine all the methods you need.
 Each action of the controller is mapped to a method.
 The method has to return a hash.
 The key must be the name of the global variable you want to use on the views.

+Sometimes, the ActiveRecord models grow to much.
+It start to handle all kinds of logic.
+To make things simple, it should only concern about database access.
+To clean it, use the Zertico::Accessor.
+It is a wrapper that will pass all methods to the object unless the ones you overwrite.
+This way, is easy to start develop better models.

+By using Zertico::Controller and Zertico::Accessor, a great part of you project will be simple ruby classes.
+It means, better and simple tests, without depend on rails and any other external logic. =D

 ## Conventions

 To work with the gem, you will need to follow some conventions.
 Your model ( called interface here ) need to